Table of Contents

 fmap with those of some of the standard

-monad functions that we've already seen, and we get a hint as to
+monad functions that we've already seen, we get a hint as to

 what fmap on a monad does.